richardeschloss/les/README.md

 [![](https://gitlab.com/richardeschloss/les/badges/master/coverage.svg)](https://gitlab.com/richardeschloss/les)
 [![NPM](https://img.shields.io/npm/l/lesky)](https://github.com/richardeschloss/les/blob/development/LICENSE)

-# LES - Lightweight Express-ish (Koa) Server -- `les` not more!
+# Lightweight Express-ish (Koa) Server -- Type `les` not more!

 Super configurable, easy-to-use lightweight Koa Server that lets you
 1. Statically serve any directory with `les` (not more).

---> If the directory contains a .lesrc config file, it will be used (FYI, the "rc" suffix stands for "run commands", a typical convention in Linux)
+--> If the directory contains a `.lesrc` config file, it will be used (FYI, the "rc" suffix stands for "run commands", a typical convention in Linux)

 --> If CLI args are provided, those will be used